djsperka/habit2-docs/source/_intertrialinterval.rst

 In either case, Habit can display a stimulus (commonly called an *attention getter*) during the intertrial interval, or can display just the background color.
 There is also an option to play a *sound-only stimulus*.
 Such a stimulus can be used with a
 *beeping blinking box*, which is a small device with a beeper and an LED light that beeps and flashes in a way that depends on the sound level of the stimulus.
-We provide a schematic for building such a device.
+Here is a `schematic <http://systems.ucdavis.edu/habit/beep-box-schematic.pdf>`_ for building such a device.

 .. figure:: figures/intertrial-interval.png
    :align: center